radix-ui/colors/README.md

 -----

 ## Aliasing
-It can be helpful to semantic token aliases, so devs don't need to think as much about mapping steps to use cases.
+It can be helpful to provide semantic token aliases, so devs don't need to think as much about mapping steps to use cases.

 ```
 const { styled, theme } = createCss({